printer friendly version (PDF)

 Introduction to Class V

 Welcome to Class V; the ultimate challenge in white water rafting!
 We at Sierra Mac are excited to share this thrilling adventure with you.
-As you contemplate taking a Class V trip, it is imperative to realize that these trips are intense and demanding passenger participation experiences, particularly on the paddle boats, and that a successful run depends upon you and your boat team (First time rafters do very well, when they follow instructions and perform the calls of the guide).
+As you contemplate taking a Class V trip, it is imperative to realize that these trips are intense and demanding passenger participation experiences, and that a successful run depends upon you and your boat team (First time rafters do very well, when they follow instructions and perform the calls of the guide).
 Our training covers everything you will need to know to be a successful paddler on Cherry Creek.

 In deciding to take a Class V white water rafting trip, you are acting to put yourself at some risk.
 You will be required to sign a statement releasing Sierra Mac River Trips from liability for any injury you may sustain during the trip.